 Staying friends with an ex is tricky terrain to navigate in a new relationship…

-all the more so when the “friendship” starts to take precedence over the relationship.
+Staying friends with an ex can become especially tricky when the “friendship” starts to take precedence over the relationship.

 For this week’s Mailbag, “S” writes: